fthvgb1/wp-go/readme_en.md

         - Syndication feeds show the most recent
     - discussion
         - Other comment settings
-          - Enable threaded (nested) comments levels deep
+          - `enable|disable` threaded (nested) comments levels deep
+          - Break comments into pages with top level comments per page number and the `last|first` page displayed by default
           - Comments should be displayed with the `newer|older`comments

 #### Theme support